 As demonstrated by our outstanding PSC performance, RINA can effectively support fleet managers having their vessels adequately prepared for PSC inspections.

 We are able to offer tailor-made support to meet specific client needs, as well as troubleshooting services to improve the ship’s safe operation, efficiency and investment profitability.

 Is there a way to support ship management companies, monitoring the approaching due dates for surveys and recommendations?

-RINA SERVICES offers, free of charge, EASY, an e-mail messaging system which notifies ship managers due dates of all RINA interventions of class and statutory certificates of a RINA classed vessel.
+We offer, free of charge, EASY, an e-mail messaging system which notifies ship managers due dates of all interventions of class and statutory certificates of a RINA classed vessel.
 EASY e-mail alert system is based on the survey status recorded in Leonardo Info.

 Are occasional surveys included in the ship classification fees?

-If the ship classification contract is ‘pay-per-use’, all RINA SERVICES interventions are invoiced individually.
-In case of a ‘block fee’ contract, the ship owner and RINA SERVICES will agree on the eventual inclusion or exclusion of unscheduled interventions.
+If the ship classification contract is “pay-per-use”, all interventions are invoiced individually.
+In case of a “block fee” contract, the ship owner will agree with us on the eventual inclusion or exclusion of unscheduled interventions.